CDP-C™ CERTIFIED DRONE PILOT, COMMERCIAL

 Everything you have learnt in Ground School and the procedures you set out in your Operations Manual (OM) come together for the last part of the course, which is a Flight Operations Assessment (FOA).
 This will take the form of a notional client request for Aerial Work.
-We will send you a client brief, with details about the location and what you are being asked to do.
+You will be sent a client brief, with details about the location and what you are being asked to do.
 You will agree a date for your FOA with your Examiner and then will need to demonstrate to the Examiner that you are capable of operating, using the procedures set out in your Operations Manual.
 You must further demonstrate that you, as Pilot-in-Command, have the flying skills necessary to conduct the flight competently and safely, whilst operating within the rules and regulations laid down by the HKCAD.

 At some point during your FOA you will have to deal with a couple of simulated emergencies which will be given to you by the Examiner.
 You will also need to demonstrate to your Examiner that you are capable of flying your aircraft without GPS position hold (ATTI or Manual Mode).

-Scottcopters highly recommends that pilots have their own third party liability insurance covering the requirements of the relevant legislation.
+It is highly recommended that pilots have their own third party liability insurance covering the requirements of the relevant legislation.

 If you hold a UK, Australian or US Pilots Licence

 If you hold a PPL, CPL or ATPL, provided that it has been ‘current’ since 1 January 2010, you are exempt from having to attend the theory part (Ground School) of the course.
-We call this option the ‘Abbreviated Course’.
-We give you access to the Online Learning System and send you the Course Handbook for self study.
+This option is called the ‘Abbreviated Course’.
+You will be give access to the Online Learning System and sent the Course Handbook for self study.
 Later, when you feel ready, you can submit your OM for review, then move on to take your Flight Operations Assessment.
 Part 4 FOA is to be taken within 6 months of accessing the Online Learning System, and after having had OM approved.

-Please contact us directly to ask about applying for the 'Abbreviated Course’.
+Please contact IAM UAS Solutions directly to ask about applying for the 'Abbreviated Course’.